Overview of Ohio Taxes

 Cuyahoga County

 Ohio’s largest county by population also has the highest property taxes in the state.
-The average effective property tax rate in Cuyahoga County is 2.51%, which ranks both first in Ohio and among the top 100 counties nationally.
-So for a home worth $150,000, you could expect to pay a property tax bill of roughly $3,460.
+The effective property tax rate in Cuyahoga County is 1.80%, which ranks highest in Ohio.
+For a home worth $212,700, you could expect to pay a property tax bill of roughly $3,822.

 Franklin County

 Franklin County is located in central Ohio and contains the state capital, Columbus.
-On average, the county has the third-highest property tax rate in Ohio, with an average effective rate of 2.06%.
+The county's effective property tax rate is 1.40%.
 The last countywide reappraisal in Franklin County was in 2017.

 If you have questions about how property taxes can affect your overall financial plans, a financial advisor in Columbus can help you out.